XplaiNLP/xplainlp.github.io/content/publication/Classifying-Sustainability-Reports-Using-Companies-Self-Assessments/index.md

 ---
 title: 'Classifying Sustainability Reports Using Companies Self-Assessments'
-subtitle: 'Charlott Jakob, Vera Schmitt, Salar Mohtaj, Sebastian Möller'
+subtitle: 'Charlott Jakob, Vera Schmitt, Salar Mohtaj, Sebastian Möller - Advances in Information and Communication'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here